zb8c5ek/Prior-Depth-Anything/README.md

 #### &ensp;&ensp;Inference Configurations
 - `image`: Path to the input image.
-- `prior`: Path to the scale prior.
+- `prior`: Path to the prior.
-- `geometric`: Path to the geometric prior estimated by depth estimation models.
+- `geometric`: Path to the geometric depth estimated by depth estimation models.
-- `pattern`: Pattern to sample in the scale prior.
+- `pattern`: Pattern to sample in the prior.
 - `double_global(bool)`: Whether to use double globally-aligned conditions.
 - `visualize(bool)`: Whether to visualize the results.

 ## Usage2: Plugin

-`Prior-Depth-Anything` showcases remarkable zero-shot robustness in the presence of varied and potentially noisy scale prior inputs.
+`Prior-Depth-Anything` showcases remarkable zero-shot robustness in the presence of varied and potentially noisy prior inputs.
 It is engineered to function as a plug-and-play module for other depth estimation frameworks, boosting their performance.
 Integrating this module requires only a few lines of code, leading to improved depth estimation accuracy.
 ### Prepraration

 Set up the environment as in [prepraration](#prepraration).